zsumair/Thetastream/README.md

-# JobsStream
+# ThetaStream
-This is a basic project setup for my ambitious app.
+This is a basic project setup for my ambitious app based on meteor.
 **This is an ongoing project**